-It's release time for, Not Quite a Wife is now in stores and online.
+Not Quite a Wife is now in stores and online.
 Sixth in my Lord Lords series for Kensington, it's the story of Kirkland, enigmatic spymaster, wealthy shipping magnate, loyal friend, and, as it turns out, long estranged husband.
 Here's the blurb:

 Marry in haste, repent at leisure!

 James, Lord Kirkland, owns a shipping fleet, half a London gaming house, and is a ruthlessly effective spymaster.
 He is seldom self-indulgent…except when it comes to the gentle, indomitable beauty who was once his wife.

 Laurel Herbert gave James her heart as an innocent young girl—until she saw him perform an act of shocking violence before her very eyes.
 That night she left the husband who is far more than the fashionable lord he seems, and he let her go without a word of protest.

 Now, ten years later, a chance encounter turns passionate, with consequences that cannot be ignored.
 But as they try to rebuild what was broken, they must face common enemies and a very uncommon love….

 Kensington has given me another gorgeous cover that captures Laurel's gentle beauty, with a piano that symbolizes just how important music is to her--and to Kirkland.
 Here's an excerpt to sample:

 I'm now working on the next book in the series, which has the tentative title of Not Always a Saint.
 The hero is a man you'll meet in NQAW, and I'm now happily putting him through the wringer.
 He'll forgive me, eventually!